 the CCO may authorise the offender to be absent from doing the community service or performing the requirement on any day or part of any day.

+[Regulation 8 amended in Gazette 25 Feb 2005 p.
+847.]

 9. Offender may be directed to cease doing community service etc.

-(1) If a CCO supervising an offender doing community service or performing any requirement of a programme requirement under a community order is satisfied that the offender has contravened section 76 of the Act, the CCO may direct the offender to immediately cease doing the community service or performing the requirement.
+(1) If a CCO supervising an offender doing community service or performing any requirement of a programme requirement is satisfied that the offender has contravened section 76 of the Act, the CCO may direct the offender to immediately cease doing the community service or performing the requirement.

 (2) An offender given such a direction must not resume doing the community service or performing the requirement unless and until authorised to do so by a CCO.

+[Regulation 9 amended in Gazette 25 Feb 2005 p.
+847.]

 10. Calculations of time

 (1) These periods count as periods of community service done by an offender —